 This guide will walk you through some of the more advanced use cases and best practices for segmentation.
 Before jumping in, if you need a refresher on segmentation basics (e.g., examples of engaged, unengaged, and VIP segments) be sure to check out Getting Started with Segments.

-Another prerequisite for segments that utilize our predictive analytics feature is that you must have at least 180 days of order history, have had orders within the last 30 days, and have at least 500 customers who have placed an order over all time.
+Another prerequisite for segments that utilize our predictive analytics feature is that you must have at least 180 days of order history, orders within the last 30 days, and at least 500 customers who have placed an order over all time (all three of these refer to the Placed Order metric).
 This is what enables Klaviyo to make accurate predictions.

-Finally, we are going to discuss how to improve your social media marketing with segmentation.
+Finally, we will discuss how to improve your social media marketing with segmentation.
 Because of this, you will need to have a Facebook / Instagram Business account integrated with Klaviyo.

 Once all of these prerequisites are met, you're ready to get started.